-Pennsylvania has over 117,000 miles of roads.
+Pennsylvania has over 121,000 miles of roads.
 Of that total, over 25,000 are unpaved, predominately dirt and/or gravel.
 For many years, concern has increased regarding runoff generated from dirt and gravel roads.
-Several years ago, Pennsylvania Trout (a council of "Trout Unlimited") began to voice collected concerns about sediment pollution originating from unpaved roads causing problems in the state's premier trout streams.
+Several years ago, the Pennsylvania Council of Trout Unlimited began to voice collected concerns about sediment pollution originating from unpaved roads causing problems in the state's premier trout streams.
 From those concerns, a task force comprised of sportsmen and women, environmental resource agencies, local government representatives, private companies, citizen environmental groups, Penn State researchers, and legislative staff was assembled to further investigate those concerns.
 From that investigation, a locally-based, locally-controlled, cooperative approach to eliminate non-point source pollution occurring from rural roadways was recommended.
-Long-story-short, legislation was passed to provide money from the motor license fund, through conservation districts to municipalities to employ "environmentally sound" maintenance of dirt and gravel roads... to the tune of $4,000,000 a year!
+Eventually, legislation was passed to provide money from the motor license fund, through conservation districts to municipalities to employ "environmentally sound" maintenance of dirt and gravel roads... to the tune of $4,000,000 a year!

 Annually, all applications are reviewed by the Quality Assurance Board (QAB), which is made up of a non-voting chairman appointed by the conservation district, a representative of the Natural Resources Conservation Service, a representative of the PA Fish and Boat Commission, and a representative appointed by the conservation district directors.
 Applications are ranked based upon a set of locally determined criteria, and funded based upon available funds.

-What expenses are eligible for reimbursement?
+What Expenses are Eligible for Reimbursement?

 The goal of the program is to control the amount of sediment leaving the roadway and entering streams.
 Since it is a cooperative approach, we try to balance grant funding across the county by maximizing the amount of in-kind donation from the municipality, typically by means of equipment and labor.
 Any materials necessary for achieving the goal of controlling sediment pollution such as a surface/subsurface drainage improvements, driving surface and ditch stabilization, vegetation management, or equipment related costs (that which the municipality cannot perform) are eligible expenses for reimbursement.